nameisalfio/q-learning-maze-robot/README.md

 - **Flexible Simulation Modes**: Choose at launch between two distinct movement modes, independent of training or testing:
   - **Fast Mode**: A "teleport" mode for rapid, physics-less iteration, ideal for quickly training and testing learning logic.
   - **Real Mode**: A full physics simulation using PID controllers for realistic evaluation of the trained policy.
-- **Collision Handling**: Automatic collision detection and also a backup-maneuver routine in Real Mode.
+- **Collision Handling**: Automatic collision detection and a backup-maneuver routine in Real Mode.

 ### 🛠️ Development & Usability
 - **Centralized Configuration**: A single, comprehensive `config.yaml` file to manage all high-level parameters.
 - **CLI & Interactive Modes**: Run training via command-line arguments for automation or use the interactive menu for experimentation.
 - **Model Persistence**: Save and resume training progress, including the Q-table and strategy state.
-- **Detailed Logging**: Formatted and detailed console output, with logs saved to timestamped files for later analysis.
+- **Detailed Logging**: Formatted and detailed console output, with logs saved to timestamped files (e.g., `logs/training_20250701_123000.log`) for later analysis.

 ## 🏗️ System Architecture